 Since my teenage years, I've always wanted to be financially independent.
-In my mind, that meant having passive income coming in that requires me to do little to no traditional work, resulting in me having the ability to live with total freedom and chase my dreams.
+That meant having a passive income that required me to do little to no traditional work, resulting in my ability to live with total freedom and chase my dreams.

-Whilst working in the Civil Service, it hit me hard that living that nine to five life is not for me, no disrespect to those that enjoy it.
+Whilst working in the Civil Service in 2021-22, it hit me hard that living that nine-to-five life is not for me, no disrespect to those that enjoy it.
 But being constrained to a workplace, timeframe, lack of openness to adaptability, and micromanagers pushed me over the edge.

-Having previously lived a university life where I faced none of those constraints whilst also being productive, doing amazing things with my Islamic Society, and travelling to different countries.
+I previously lived a university life where I faced none of those constraints whilst being productive, doing amazing things with my Islamic Society, and travelling to different countries.
 I knew I had to attempt to recreate that lifestyle.
-I may not be successful with it, but what's the harm trying.
-Live with no regrets, right.
+I may not be successful with it, but what's the harm in trying?
+Live with no regrets, right?

 Luckily for me, Tim Ferriss already lives the life that I want.
 In his book, he calls this life New Rich.

 The New Rich are those who abandon the deferred-life plan and create luxury lifestyles in the present using the currency of the New Rich: time and mobility.

 Despite Tim's definition, New Rich means having several automotive passive incomes that don't require a lot of your time, giving you the ability to live your best life.
 It's not a get-rich-quick scheme, but for me, it's about changing your mentality and thought process about work and how to optimise your life fully.

 Then Ali Abdaal made a video that gave me a direction on how to achieve my lifestyle.
 The video changed my perspective on the benefits of putting yourself out there, and he does a great job detailing that there is little to no risk in going out there and showcasing yourself.
 Then it clicked; this would be a massive benefit for my PhD journey and connecting with others to share thoughts and ideas that most people around me don't want to discuss.